bownetwork/.github/profile/README.md

 - **Elite Wars:** Our twist on the popular games Skywars and Bedwars.
 - **Battle Legends:** A collection of epic battle arenas.
 - **Water World:** A custom-built, quest-driven, PvE, MMO game.
-- **Lifesteal:** Our twist on the famous Lifesteal gamemode, featuring a suite of custom items.
+- **Lifesteal:** Our twist on the famous Lifesteal game, featuring a ton of custom items.

 🤝 **Connect with Us:**
 - Apply to become a Tester: [Apply Here](https://www.bownet.xyz/applytester)